- The phrase describes any person who helps another with no ulterior motive.

 While admirable, such selfless acts could represent a legal risk for those who offer care in an emergency.
-This includes not just first responders and licensed medical professionals, but any lay person who is involved in an emergency situation such as administering CPR or tending to an accident victim.
+This includes not just first responders and licensed medical professionals, but any layperson who is involved in an emergency situation such as administering CPR or tending to an accident victim.

-What is the Georgia Good Samaritan Law?
+What Is the Georgia Good Samaritan Law?

-To help protect for those who act with valor in the spur of the moment, Georgia has a “Good Samaritan Law.”
+To help protect those who act with valor in the spur of the moment, Georgia has a “Good Samaritan Law.”
 All 50 states have some version of this statute, and as in many states, the Georgia law has expanded over the years to address different scenarios.
 The original Georgia Good Samaritan Law (51-1-29) passed in 1962, and protects from civil litigation any person “who in good faith renders emergency care at the scene of an accident or emergency to the victim or victims thereof without making any charge.”

-Twenty-five years later, Georgia passed a subsection to the law that protects licensed health care providers who offers free, voluntary services to schools and nonprofit organizations.
+Twenty-five years later, Georgia passed a subsection to the law that protects licensed health care providers who offer free, voluntary services to schools and nonprofit organizations.
 The law covers both the providers themselves and the school or nonprofit, “unless it is established that injuries or death were caused by gross negligence or willful or wanton misconduct.”

 A broader subsection of the code passed the Georgia Legislature in 1995, removing civil liability from any person or organization bringing disaster relief to citizens under the direction of a state agency.
-It covers situations such as terrorism, infectious disease pandemics and natural disasters.
+It covers situations such as terrorism, infectious disease pandemics, and natural disasters.
 In order to fit the law’s criteria, the services also are to be rendered free of charge.